St Matthew’s is involved in a range of outreach and community activities including:

 St Matthew’s accommodates ten people each Sunday night from January to the end of March as part of the Oxford Winter Night Shelter - a scheme in which ten local churches offer 20 beds each night to homeless people at the coldest time of year.
 Contact [add]

 Open for anyone needing a meal and some company.
 About 30 people attend every Thursday.
-Unfortunately, we are unable to operate at the moment due to COVID 19 restrictions.
+We start at 12:00 and stop serving at 13:00.

 The Gatehouse offers free support for adults aged 25+ who are homeless, vulnerably housed, on low income and/or looking for company and community.
 A small team from St Matthew's make sandwiches for the Gatehouse on a monthly basis.